Nunavut: Demography

-As of the 2016 Canada Census, the population of Nunavut was 35,944, a 12.7% increase from 2011.
-In 2006, 24,640 people identified as Inuit (83.6% of the total population), 100 as First Nations (0.3%), 130 as Métis (0.4%) and 4,410 as non-aboriginal (15.0%).
+Nunavut has a population of 36,858 from the 2021 Census.
+In 2021, 30,865 people identified as Inuit (84.3% of the total population), 180 as First Nations (0.5%), 120 as Métis (0.3%), 230 with multiple or other Indigenous responses (0.6%), and 5,210 as non-Indigenous (14.2%).

 The population growth rate of Nunavut has been well above the Canadian average for several decades, mostly due to birth rates significantly higher than the Canadian average—a trend that continues.
 Between 2011 and 2016, Nunavut had the highest population growth rate of any Canadian province or territory, at a rate of 12.7%.
 The second-highest was Alberta, with a growth rate of 11.6%.

-Nunavut has the highest smoking rate in all of Canada, with more than half of its adult population smoking cigarettes.
-Both men and women smoke regularly.
-Some 90% of pregnant women are smokers, although studies have shown it has detrimental effects.
+Between 2016 and 2021, the population growth increased by 2.5% (the third lowest), a decrease of 10.2 percentiles from the previous census.

 Language

-Official languages are Inuit (Inuktitut and Inuinnaqtun) sometimes called Inuktut, English, and French.
+Official languages are the Inuit language (Inuktitut and Inuinnaqtun), known as Inuktut, English, and French.

 In his 2000 commissioned report (Aajiiqatigiingniq Language of Instruction Research Paper) to the Nunavut Department of Education, Ian Martin of York University said that a "long-term threat to Inuit languages from English is found everywhere, and current school language policies and practices on language are contributing to that threat" if Nunavut schools follow the Northwest Territories model.
 He provided a 20-year language plan to create a "fully functional bilingual society, in Inuktitut and English" by 2020.

 The plan provided different models, including: